Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Painting Oak Mantels

-Painting an oak fireplace mantel white involves a little more work than a closed grain wood species like pine.
+Painting an oak fireplace mantel white involves a little more work than a closed-grain wood species like pine.
 Oak is super grainy and often requires a special filler to fill the cracks in the wood before painting.
 You would follow the same preparation process outlined in this article, followed by one to two coats of grain filler.

-Preparing A Fireplace Mantel for Paint
+Preparing a Fireplace Mantel for Paint

 Changing the color of a painted mantel is a fast and easy process.
 The only prep work needed is surface cleaning, a good scuff sanding, and your paint.
 Unpainted mantels take more time to paint.
-These are typically finished with stain and varnish, and paint alone won't stick to the surface good without sanding and priming.
+These are typically finished with stain and varnish, and paint alone won't stick to the surface well without sanding and priming.
 The first step is surface cleaning.

-Cleaning Your Mantel for Paint
+Cleaning Your Surround

-Mantels often have candle wax on them, dirt, and soot, all of which can cause adhesion problems without cleaning the surface.
+Mantels often have candle wax, dirt, and soot on them, all of which can cause adhesion problems without cleaning the surface.
 The selection of paint prep cleaners can be quite confusing for someone who's never used one.

 Some cleaners promise to de-gloss, remove grease, or strip off the existing finish.
-Many products I've tried though have done nothing more than leave a problematic residue on the surface that needed heavy rinsing.
+Many products I've tried, though, have done nothing more than leave a problematic residue on the surface that needed heavy rinsing.
 TSP is a good example.

-Sanding vs De-glosser
+Sanding vs. De-glosser

 I'm not a fan of using chemical de-glosser as a substitute for sanding, and to be honest, I haven't found a product that dulls the surface as good as my electric sander.
 Nobody likes sanding, but sandpaper creates microscopic crevices in the surface of the wood that primer latches onto for a stronger bond.